NoelMad/A-Finance-Tracker/README.md

-# A-Finance-Tracker
+# Personal Finance Tracker with Transaction History and Overdraft Alert
-A simple Java program that lets users enter up to three income and expense transactions, tracks and displays the balance, transaction history, and warns if the account is overdrawn, with the option to cancel anytime.
+This Java program allows users to record up to three income and expense transactions, calculates the overall balance, displays a detailed transaction history, warns when the account is overdrawn, and supports canceling input at any time for flexible interaction.